 News & Operational Updates

-At a Nov.
-24 Public Meeting, the Board of County Commissioners approved an increase in fees, effective January 1, 2021.
+The Board of County Commissioners approved an increase in fees, effective January 1, 2021.
 All fees are non-refundable.

-Citizen Access is the online full-service tool that allows you to submit applications, upload documents, communicate with case reviewers, schedule inspections and make payments.
+Customer Access is the online full-service tool that allows you to submit applications, upload documents, communicate with case reviewers, schedule inspections and make payments.

 For your convenience, we offer two forms of online transactions: